jswymer/mydoctest/articles/finance-how-open-new-fiscal-year.md

 <properties
-	pageTitle="How to: Open a New Fiscal Year| Project “Madeira”" description="Describes how to open fiscal periods."
+	pageTitle="How to: Open a New Fiscal Year| Financials" description="Describes how to open fiscal periods."
     services="project-madeira"
     documentationCenter=""